 4. The importation of woolpacks is regulated to ensure adequate pack strength and to minimise fibre contamination of the Australian wool clip.
-The PI Regulations are not intended to restrict the quantity or volume of imports.
+Regulation 4K of the Customs (Prohibited Imports) Regulations 1956 is not intended to restrict the quantity or volume of woolpack imports.

-5. The control on importation of the specified goods is a statutory requirement under Regulation 4K of the PI Regulations made under the Customs Act 1901.
-The system cannot be abolished without legislative approval.
+5. The control on importation of woolpacks is a statutory requirement under Regulation 4K of the Customs (Prohibited Imports) Regulations 1956, made under the Customs Act 1901.